-While education programs and most colleges and universities provide practicing teachers with experiences that are designed to help them acclimate to the real classroom environment, it is incumbent upon districts to provide additional supports to novice educators.
+While education programs and most colleges and universities provide practicing teachers with experiences that are designed to help them acclimate to the real classroom environment, it is incumbent upon districts to provide additional support to novice educators.

-The objective of establishing a provisional teacher induction protocol is to provision for the success of novice teachers in their assignments, which will ultimately be demonstrated by the academic achievement of their students.
-Further, it is equally important to provide mentoring and professional development that will foster growth and assist novice teachers in their transition into effective classroom instructors.
+The objective of establishing a provisional teacher induction protocol is to provide success for novice teachers in their assignments, which the academic achievement of their students will ultimately demonstrate.
+Further, it is equally important to provide mentoring and professional development that will foster growth and assist novice teachers in transitioning into effective classroom instructors.